-Willem de Koster (1984) is Associate Professor of Cultural Sociology in the Sociology Section of the Department of Public Administration and Sociology at Erasmus University Rotterdam, and a member of the Erasmus Graduate School of Social Sciences and the Humanities.
+Willem de Koster (1984) is Associate Professor of Cultural Sociology in the Department of Public Administration and Sociology at Erasmus University Rotterdam, and a member of the Erasmus Graduate School of Social Sciences and the Humanities.

 While his PhD thesis (2010) addressed virtual communities, most of Willem’s past and current research focuses on the genesis, backgrounds and consequences of cultural conflict and discontents, taking the importance of cultural framing into account.
 Methodologically, his research ranges from in-depth qualitative case studies to analyses of large-scale internationally comparative survey data and survey experiments.
 Substantively, his current research consists of three branches.